 Strasbourg.
 Since the High Middle Ages, Strasbourg has been one of the most important intellectual and cultural centres of Europe, and is now seat of the European parliament.
 The cathedral, constructed and adorned over several centuries, is one of the greatest monuments of Gothic art and architecture in Europe (currently undergoing restoration works to the cupola).
 Visit also the cathedral museum and the church of St Thomas (extravagant tomb of Maréchal de Saxe) and enjoy the picturesque streets and canals.

 Colmar.
-Colmar is an attractive mediaeval town with richly ornamented half-timbered and stone buildings lining the streets and canals.
+Colmar is an attractive medieval town with richly ornamented half-timbered and stone buildings lining the streets and canals.
 The Gothic church of St Martin contains the Virgin of the Rose Garden, an altarpiece by Schongauer (1473).
 The Musée d’Unterlinden has an outstanding collection of 15th- and 16th-century pictures, chief of which is Grünewald’s Issenheim altarpiece, the most searing of all images of the Crucifixion.

 Molsheim, Rosheim, Obernai.
 A day of small places.
 Molsheim has a Jesuit church and a Carthusian monastery.
 The chapel of St Ulrich in Avolsheim was built in the 10th century and contains 13th-century frescoes.
-In Obernai, visit the Romanesque church of St Pierre with its 16th-century windows.
-Rosheim possesses a number unspoilt mediaeval houses and the 12th-century church of St Pierre et Paul.
+In Obernai, visit the church of St Pierre with its 16th-century windows.
+Rosheim possesses a number unspoilt medieval houses and the 12th-century church of St Pierre et Paul.
 In the heart of wine-producing countryside, Obernai is partly surrounded by fine ramparts.